 (c) "Allowance for funds used during construction" or "AFUDC" has the meaning set forth in 170 IAC 4-6-1(b).

 (d) "Base period" means the most recent twelve (12) month period of actual data available, with the ending date not more than two hundred seventy (270) days from the filing of an electing utility's petition.

-(d) (e) "Complete case-in-chief" means the filing by a utility with the commissionthe information required:
+(d) (e) "Complete case-in-chief" means the filing by a utility of its initial evidence to support its rate change of that includesthe information required:

-in IC 8-1-2-42.7(b); and
+(1) by IC 8-1-2-42.7(b); and

-under section 6 of this rule.
+(2) section 6 of this rule.

 (e) (f) "Commission" means the Indiana utility regulatory commission.